particle-iot/docs/src/content/getting-started/device-os/firmware-libraries.md

 docs
 ```

-### Deprecated file structures
+### Older file structures

-There are some file structure that are no longer supported.
-They are included here for reference but can no longer be used.
+These file structures are currently still supported, but may be deprecated in the future.
+We recommend using the structure above, with the `src` directory and a `project.properties` file, for all projects.

-{{collapse op="start" label="Show deprecated file structures"}}
+{{collapse op="start" label="Show older file structures"}}
 **Legacy structure**

 The legacy project structure stores files in the root of the project.
 There is no project definition file.
 This is